(This issue was resolved 3-22-2014 before I finished writing the report, so it must have been reported before me)

 Style is used to make the iframe 100% transparent and always on top of the page.

 When the user clicks anywhere on the evil page they are actually clicking on the “request access” button. of the google doc.

-Once the user click on the link the page starts polling with ajax for an update from the server.
+Once the user clicks on the link the page starts polling with ajax for an update from the server.

 The evil server is running an IMAP client listening for document requests to firstname.lastname@example.org.

-The IMAP client receives the request from the google doc that is named by the session id.
-The evil server can now tie the user session (from the document requesting title) to the “from: “ name and address from the request.
+The IMAP client receives the request from the google doc that is named after the value of the session key.
+The evil server can now tie the user session (from the document requesting title) to the “from: ” name and address in the request.
 The polling request from step 6 will be updated with the identity of the current user.

 Nodejs was used for the server which allowed a simple web server (express) and IMAP client to run in the same container.
 This allowed me to inject directly into the user session.
 Once the e-mail was received.